Prayer for Refugees

 Faith Leader Op-Ed

 Today, I reflect how from the earliest days of [Sunday school/Hebrew School/Seminary], my faith has taught and called me to welcome the stranger, stand with the vulnerable, and love my neighbor.
 Now, as a father, minister, and [Marylander], I am proud to demonstrate these values in my daily life and weekly sermons at [name of congregation].
 But it is also because of those values that I am deeply disturbed by recent anti-refugee and anti-immigrant sentiment espoused by some of our law makers.
 It sends an unwelcoming and mean-spirited message of exclusion to refugee families fleeing violence and persecution.
+For the coming fiscal year 2019 the Trump Administration has announced a cap of 30,000 refugees eligible for resettlement in the United States, the lowest number in the program's 39-year history.
+This follows a fiscal year 2018 cap of 45,000, but a projected number of 21,000 actually resettled.
+The amounts are well below the 90,000 average in prior years.

 This [BILL, RESOLUTION, PROPOSAL], as well as the recent executive orders to stop refugee resettlement stands opposite to my beliefs as a person of faith.
 Refugees are also the most scrutinized individuals entering the United States.
 To claim that they are security threats to our community not only ignores the unimaginable circumstances they flee and heavily scrutinized path to safe haven in the United States, but also stokes fear rather than cultivating compassion, truth, and understanding.